-Broad Square is working with ARC towards becoming a 'trauma informed school.'
-The SENDCO and Pastoral Lead are currently completing a PG.Cert with Chester University: 'Attachment, Trauma and Mental Health.'
+Broad Square has been working with ARC towards becoming a 'trauma informed school.
+'The SENDCO, Miss D. Jones , and Pastoral Lead, Mr. B. Singleton, have completed a PGCert with Chester University in 'Attachment , Trauma and Mental Health.'
 This is linked to the development of our Relationships & Behaviour Policy and to supporting children's Social, Emotional and Mental Health needs.

 Authored by D.E.
-Jones , Assistant Headteacher / SENDCO / Deputy Safeguarding Lead / CPD Lead
+Jones,, Assistant Headteacher / SENDCO / Deputy Safeguarding Lead / CPD Lead K. Buckley Early Years Practitioner / SENDCO